Table of Contents

 1. Adwords

-- Try a few different headlines to see which gets the most clicks and greatest conversion rate.
+- Try a few different headlines to see which gets the most clicks and the greatest conversion rate.

 - Try different body text versions to see which messages your audience responds to the best.